calmm-js/partial.lenses/README.md

 Take a moment to read through the above definition line by line.
 Each part either specifies a step in the path to select the desired element or a way in which the data structure must be treated at that point.
-The purpose of the [`L.prop(...)`](#L-prop) parts is probably obvious.
+The [`L.prop(...)`](#L-prop) parts are already familiar.
 The other parts we will mention below.

 ### Querying data